peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimals.md

 * <code>ed2</code> - An arbitrary-precision number indicating the number of digits to shift the first operand's significand.
 Must be an integer with an exponent of 0.
-If this parameter is positive, the significand is shifted to the left by the given number of digits.
-If this parameter is negative, the significand is shifted to the right by the given number of digits.
+If this parameter is positive, the significand is shifted to the left by the specified number of digits.
+If this parameter is negative, the significand is shifted to the right by the specified number of digits.

 * <code>ec</code> - An arithmetic context to control the precision of arbitrary-precision numbers.
 Can be null.